 We recently did a very touristy thing in the name of research: Ride the Ducks (warning: if you click on the link, the music starts automatically).
 We were hosted guests.

-When you get on, you get duck whistles, which you're encouraged to blow at various times (and discouraged when siblings start screaming at you to stop - though these two below are not siblings).
+When you get on, you get duck whistles, which you're encouraged to blow at various times (and discouraged when siblings start screaming at you to stop).

 Even for someone who lived in San Francisco for eight years, and in other parts of the Bay Area for another eight years, I learned things, like:

 -The Cannery in Fisherman's Wharf was the largest beach cannery in the world, and was operated by Del Monte.
 It's made from bricks recycled from the 1906 earthquake.

 -The original Rice-a-Roni commercials from the 50s were filmed at Hyde Street, with the cable car.